Baby teeth development

-As soon as the first tooth appears, clean teeth using a soft infant toothbrush designed for children under two years.
+As soon as the first tooth appears, clean teeth using a soft infant toothbrush designed for children under 2 years.
 If your baby doesn’t like the toothbrush in their mouth, you can keep using a clean, damp face washer or gauze.

 Brush with water only at least twice a day, particularly after the first and last feeds.
 Don’t use toothpaste at this age, unless recommended by your dentist.
 Find out how to brush baby teeth in dental care for babies.

-It’s a good idea to see your dentist if your baby is born with teeth or when baby’s first tooth comes through.
+It’s important to see your dentist if your baby is born with teeth or when baby’s first tooth comes through.

 Preventing early tooth decay

 Don’t put your baby to bed with a bottle.
 When your baby is asleep, there’s less saliva in baby’s mouth to protect teeth.
-If your baby falls asleep with a bottle, formula or milk might slowly drip into your baby’s mouth and soak teeth.
+If your baby falls asleep with a bottle, milk might slowly drip into your baby’s mouth and soak teeth.
 This puts your baby at risk of tooth decay.
 Also note that putting your baby to sleep with a bottle is a choking risk.

 If your baby likes a dummy, don’t dip it into food, sugar or liquids like honey.
 And don’t clean your baby’s dummy by putting it in your mouth.
 Make sure to wash and sterilise it instead.